 SCMSA believes that involvement by parents and family members in education is very important to the success of our students.
 We encourage family visits to our schools as we strive to create a stimulating, family friendly environment.
 Student work is evident throughout the hallways and classrooms as well as framed pictures and displays of our students and staff.
-SCMSA outreach methods consist of: using our student announcement system to make phone calls and text messages in English and Somali, school Facebook notifications, school website notifications, and both mailed and student delivered notices to families.
+SCMSA outreach methods consist of: using our student announcement system to make phone calls and text messages in English and Somali, school Facebook notifications, school website notifications, and mailed and student-delivered notices to families.
 All mailed notices are translated into the home language of the student.
-Our school website has a page in which all parents can access each classroom teacher's expectations for their classroom including the teacher schedule and important events and routines throughout the year.
-The PowerPoint is written in English for our families who read in English and it is orally read in the Somali home language to accommodate 97% of our families.

 Parents receive letters in their preferred language when we need to inform them of important meetings and dates.
 Parents receive a calendar with important dates at the beginning of the school year.
 This calendar is available on our school website and in the school office.
 In addition to the letters sent home, phone calls are made in English and Somali to remind parents of meetings and family engagement events.
-Bilingual language support is available to parents immediately upon entering the office.
-Notices are also posted to the SCMSA website and Facebook website.
-Bilingual Educational Assistants and the Assistant Director of SCMSA are available to families by phone at their convenience.
+Bilingual language support is available to parents immediately upon entering the school office.
+Notices are also posted to the SCMSA website and Facebook page.
+Bilingual Educational Assistants and the Administration of SCMSA are available to families by phone at their convenience.

 SCMSA holds a kindergarten orientation and a school-wide open house at the start of each school year as well as parent nights throughout the year.
 During these orientations, educational curriculum, programming and school expectations for students is reviewed with all parents.
-At our open house a presentation to help parents understand the state academic standards and assessments will be provided as well as how to engage in their child's education.
+At our open house, a presentation to help parents understand the state academic standards and assessments will be provided as well as how to engage in their child's education.

-The presentation also includes information about the EL program and how to access the program.
-Copies of the EL plan of service will be available at open house and in the front office.
+The presentation also includes information about the ML program and how to access the program.
+Copies of the ML plan of service will be available at open house and in the front office.
 In addition to our open house, we have four STEM nights throughout the school year.
 These family nights are to help families be involved in hands-on STEM activities with their children and to have a chance to talk with school staff and teachers.
 Two sessions of parent meetings will be held during STEM night to allow for flexibility.
 A PowerPoint will be prepared for the parent meeting.
 The presentation will be written in English and orally presented by the Director and Assistant director in English and Somali.
 Transportation and childcare are provided for these parent meetings.
 The presentation contains suggestions for ways parents can become a part of their child's educational process.
-Suggestions for how to help children with academics and behavior in the home setting are given as well during the meetings.
-In addition to the large group parent meetings, parents have opportunities to meet two times per year during parent-teacher conferences.
+Suggestions for how to help children with academics and behavior in the home setting are also given.
+In addition to the large-group parent meetings, parents have opportunities to meet two times per year during parent-teacher conferences.
 During all meetings, parents receive training on how to access the school website and Facebook page for important communication.
-Parents are also made aware of Annual meetings, Advisory council meetings and monthly school board meetings.
-We follow our Annual meeting election process to get nominations for school board positions and to invite all of our parents to the annual meeting.
+Parents are also made aware of annual meetings, Advisory Council meetings and monthly school board meetings.
+We follow our annual meeting election process to get nominations for school board positions and to invite all of our parents to the annual meeting.